What is it?

 The need to address climate change has led national, state, and local agencies to work with utilities to come up with innovative solutions to reduce our fossil fuel consumption, increase our energy efficiency, and connect more renewables and other alternative energy projects to the grid.
-The Energy Smart Community project is in response to New York’s Reforming the Energy Vision, a comprehensive energy strategy that mandates 50% of New York’s energy be generated by renewable sources by 2030 as well as a significant increase in energy efficiency across the grid.
+The Energy Smart Community project is in response to New York’s Reforming the Energy Vision, a comprehensive energy strategy that mandates 70% of New York’s energy be generated by renewable sources by 2030 as well as a significant increase in energy efficiency across the grid.
 The ESC also aligns with Tompkins County's Energy Roadmap which aims to reach a minimum 80 percent greenhouse gas reduction from 2008 levels by 2050, and reduce reliance on fossil fuels across all sectors.
 Tompkins County Planning Department explains more about the roadmap in this presentation.
 In order to meet these important goals, NYSEG and utility companies across the state are having to make major changes in the way they do business.
 NYSEG has responded by initiating several pilot projects within an area of Tompkins County they are calling the Energy Smart Community.

 The pilot area is 84 percent residential, 14 percent, commercial, 2 percent municipal, and less than 1 percent industrial.
 The area encompasses a cross-section of urban, suburban, and rural areas which NYSEG says is important in understanding overall energy use.
 This cross-section of Tompkins County is the first area to receive NYSEG’s modernized grid upgrades which they hope to scale to the rest of their service territories in the next few years.

 Because increasing energy efficiency and reducing fossil fuel consumption are important goals of the Energy Smart Community, and it aligns with Tompkins County’s Energy Roadmap, Cornell Cooperative Extension of Tompkins County is facilitating community engagement to help maximize the potential of the ESC to help further our County goals.
 We also recognize the need to increase energy literacy in the community so people are better able to understand and respond to some of the complex changes to our electrical grid on the horizon.
 We appreciate the opportunity the Energy Smart Community creates to facilitate communication and collaboration between community groups, municipalities, and organization to most effectively meet our local energy goals as well as NYSEG's stated goals.